Dhurgham Ismail: 2014–15

 In the 2014–15 season, Ismail scored 8 goals, becoming the second top scorer of Al Shorta, below Marwan Hussein at 15 goals.
 His goals were scored against Najaf FC, Al-Hedood, Baghdad FC, Al-Mina'a SC, Al-Naft and Al-Zawra'a SC.
-On 19 February 2015, Ismail captained Al Shorta for the first time in a 3–0 win away at Naft Maysan.
-He also appeared in 5 matches of the 2015 AFC Cup out of 7 that Al Shorta played, scoring a goal against Taraji Wadi Al-Nes in a match that ended in a 6–2 win for Al-Shorta, and he had 4 assists in the tournament.
+Ismail also appeared in 5 matches of the 2015 AFC Cup out of 7 that Al Shorta played, scoring a goal against Taraji Wadi Al-Nes in a match that ended in a 6–2 win for Al-Shorta, and he had 4 assists in the tournament.

 Al Shorta had the 3rd place in the league and were eliminated from the 2015 AFC Cup Round of 16 by Kuwait SC.

 While Ismail renewed his contract for Al Shorta for one more year, offers were presented by Spanish club Girona FC, Iranian club Persepolis and Turkish club Çaykur Rizespor in July 2015 to sign him.